When I was younger, I marveled at my dad's tools. He kept nearly all of them organized on a pegboard in the garage.

 If you just want to track brokerage accounts, I've used SigFig in the past but abandoned it in favor of Personal Capital.
 You can always just link up brokerage accounts in Personal Capital and get a big picture shot of everything.

-My Money Field Manual is a Microsoft Word document.
+My Treasure Map is a Microsoft Word document.
 Read more about it here.

-There are no applications for a Money Field Manual because it’s just a document.
-If I were to move it online, I’d use Evernote.
-As it stands, it’s a simple Word document.
+There are no applications for a Treasure Map because it's just a document.
+If I were to move it online, I'd use Evernote.
+As it stands, it's a simple Word document.

 We often talk about an emergency fund, but we also need an Emergency Plan.
 Read more about it here.